spacetimeengineer/mupy/README.md

 - OpenScad is a fantastic technology to which mupy relies heavily on but it's 3D graphical user interface enviornments can not be called from python as objects.
 These enviornments are essential to make mupy "fun".
 Additionally these modules are tightly coupled to the integrated development enviornment which supports the openscad language.
 For this reason mupy essentially writes openscad code and one could simply open the code with the openscad IDE one generated.
 Currently this is the standard protocol.
 - mupy is a complex library.
 It is almost it's own language.
 Writing with it may not be so easy.
 It's perfect for me, but that me.

 I offer zero apologies for this reality.
 You want features go build it yourself.
-I love you.

 ### mupy is the real mcoy
 I have been cultivating concern about the state of the world economy, education and manufacturing for some time.
 I wont get into the details regarding my personal feelings but after compiling these thoughts for years into the form of productive goals, I began to realize that I wanted to develop a super-utility which would provide free infinite resources to the individual so that they could cultivate manufacturing value from a small space.
 I wanted these individuals who struggle competing with large companies to have more power.
 I am no enemy of large companies becasue I offer them the same resource but I am trying to change the dynamic.
 I want to connect people of all industries.
 I want more competition but I also want more cooperation.